abdesselam-meriem/game1/README.md

-# Pygame Moving Square

-Move a red square with arrow keys.

-`pip install pygame` then `python game.py`
+# Maze Game

+This is a simple Pygame project where a red square moves through a green maze.
+I added:
+- Player starting position.
+- Maze walls and collision system.

+Next step: add a goal/exit and scoring system.